 A custom fit mouthguard will provide the best protection for a player's teeth and braces.
-A mouth guard that fits exactly to the shape of their teeth will remain secure and provide protection to every corner and curve of the teeth that a one-size-fits-all just can't get to. .
+A mouth guard that fits exactly to the shape of their teeth remains secure and provide protection to every corner and curve of the teeth that a one-size-fits-all just can't get to. .

 Most mouth guards intended for braces are bulky, rubbery and gag inducing.
 That being said, getting your athlete to actually wear one becomes a whole new challenge in itself.
 The sheer bulk can make talking and breathing pretty uncomfortable..

 The American Dental Association recommends choosing a mouthguard that allows players to talk, breathe and drink with ease, while remaining in the mouth during the entire game or practice.

 Braces help slowly move teeth into a perfect smile.
 While the teeth are undergoing this treatment, they need room to freely move to the desired position.
 When it comes to mouthguards, an athlete needs a mouth guard that will not interfere with this movement.
 Mouthguards that fit too tight or press up against the brackets can hinder the progress of orthodontic treatment.

 To allow the teeth room to grow you can opt in for a series of inexpensive boil and bite solutions, or consider a remoldable mouthguard.